deephaven-examples/solo-que-tournament-bracket-creator/README.md

 This application is meant to be used to construct tournaments for team based games.
 The brackets consist of teams that are mathematically evenly matched.
-To use both of the scripts, refer to the file `/data/usage.md`.
+For guidance on how to use both of the scripts, refer to the file `/data/Usage.md`.